-We cover a large range of operating systems ranging from Windows XP to Windows 7.
-We also cover Microsoft’s Server range from Windows Server 2000 to Server 2008 and its various derivatives.
-Here you can find information on Windows XP and later Windows versions, but if you would like to know more about Microsoft’s Server range please feel free to contact us.
+We cover a large range of operating systems ranging from Windows 7 to Windows 11.
+We also cover Microsoft’s Server range from Windows Server 2012 to Server 2022 and its various derivatives.
+If you have older versions of either, do get in touch as your systems are badly out of date!
+Here you can find information on Windows, but if you would like to know more about Microsoft’s Server range please feel free to contact us.

-Windows 7 is Microsoft’s replacement for Windows Vista and Windows XP, and comes in the following flavours:
+Windows 7 was Microsoft’s replacement for Windows Vista and Windows XP, and came in the following flavours:

 We wrote a blog post reviewing Windows 10 a few weeks after it was released, our post covered a few important aspects of the operating system such as:

 - OS Security